-For laboratory animals, report species, strain, sex and age OR state that the study did not involve laboratory animals.
+For laboratory animals, report species, strain and age OR state that the study did not involve laboratory animals.

-Wild animals

-Provide details on animals observed in or captured in the field; report species, sex and age where possible.
+Wild animals Provide details on animals observed in or captured in the field; report species and age where possible.
 Describe how animals were caught and transported and what happened to captive animals after the study (if killed, explain why and describe method; if released, say where and when) OR state that the study did not involve wild animals.

-Field-collected samples

-For laboratory work with field-collected samples, describe all relevant parameters such as housing, maintenance, temperature, photoperiod and end-of-experiment protocol OR state that the study did not involve samples collected from the field.
+Reporting on sex Indicate if findings apply to only one sex; describe whether sex was considered in study design, methods used for assigning sex.
+Provide data disaggregated for sex where this information has been collected in the source data as appropriate; provide overall numbers in this Reporting Summary.
+Please state if this information has not been collected.
+Report sex-based analyses where performed, justify reasons for lack of sex-based analysis.
+Field-collected samples For laboratory work with field-collected samples, describe all relevant parameters such as housing, maintenance, temperature, photoperiod and end-of-experiment protocol OR state that the study did not involve samples collected from the field.
+Ethics oversight Identify the organization(s) that approved or provided guidance on the study protocol, OR state that no ethical approval or guidance was required and explain why not.

-Ethics oversight

-Identify the organization(s) that approved or provided guidance on the study protocol, OR state that no ethical approval or guidance was required and explain why not.